the1lab/1lab/src/1Lab/Equiv.lagda.md

 that line as the missing face in a _square_.
 We have equations $g\ y ≡ g\ y$ (`refl`{.Agda}), $g\ (f\ x_0) ≡ g\ y$ (the action of `g` on `p0`), and $g\ (f\ x_0) = x_0$ by the assumption that $g$ is a right inverse to
 $f$.
-Diagramatically, these fit together into a square:
+Diagrammatically, these fit together into a square:

 ~~~{.quiver}
 \[\begin{tikzcd}